 A plastic novelty phone has got the French thinking twice before making frivolous purchases.

 Sometime in the mid-1980s, beachcombers in northwestern France began to notice peculiar debris washing ashore — novelty Garfield phones, sometimes in pristine condition, sometimes in faded pieces.
 But the phones kept coming for decades, long after the famously lazy cat’s popularity waned and landline telephones became superfluous.

 In 2018, FranceInfo reported at least 200 pieces of Garfield were found on French beaches.

 Finally, this spring, a farmer named René Morvan solved the mystery.
 He remembered finding a shipping container in a cave under the sea cliffs after a big storm around the same time the phones began appearing.
 He led a group of journalists and environmentalists to the cave along a route littered with orange phone cords.
 Inside the cave, they found a nearly empty shipping container.

 The mystery was solved, but the phones continue to wash ashore, each one a reminder that the plastic polluting the ocean results from consumer demand.

-Around the same time the Garfield mystery was solved, a stack of containers fell off a ship hit by a severe storm off the coast of South Carolina.
-Only a handful were recovered.
+Around the same time that the Garfield mystery was solved, a stack of containers fell off a ship hit by a severe storm off the coast of South Carolina.
+Only a handful was recovered.
 Now, footwear is washing up on shores from the Orkneys to the Bahamas and the Azores.
 Those shoes will continue washing up on shore, and worse, breaking down into microplastics in the water for decades.

 Data about merchandise spills are hard to come by.
 Shipping companies only have to report lost containers if they could become a hazard for other vessels or if they include substances deemed “harmful to the marine environment,” such as toxic chemicals.
 Companies do not have to report the loss of products like shoes.